shruzberry/SongPong3D/README.md

 ### Sean
 - Create a tools that generates hit times for any song

--- Create TSV with ClickTimer
+-- Create notes and add them to TSV with ClickTimer

--- Think of solution to remove wrong notes
+-- Have Delete Button on Ball that is tied to the sheet data, allowing it to be deleted

 --- Generate values with a temp character. (must be manually approved)

 ### Kevin
-- Physics/ball drop and bounce
+- Bounce on next hit times

--- Spawn basic ball using a tsv row
+-- Read ball info from .csv

 - Make file path to song simpler